 Well, thanks to Global Warming, I’m homeless at the minute.
-A massive winter storm hit my home town while I was driving back from a scientific meeting, and a pipe burst, flooding my home.
-I have insurance coverage, but am currently living in a Holiday Inn, and will be for the next month while my home is put back together.
+The blistering heat of a massive winter storm hit my home town while I was driving back from a scientific meeting, and a pipe burst, flooding my home.
+I have insurance coverage, but am currently living in a Holiday Inn Express, and will be for the next month while my home is put back together.

 My Roku doesn’t have a browser.
 There may be an option for that, but I don’t have it installed.
 So, when I attached my Roku to the HDMI port on my TV at the hotel, it connected to the wireless sytem, but I could not provide the password that would allow full internet connectivity.